-Grace Bombard – After Care Assistant Guide
+Mariah Perdomo - After Care Assistant

-Sara Mercado – Administrative Assistant
+Sara Mercado – Administrative Coordinator

 Sara holds a BS in Information Systems Management from York College in Queens, New York, and has over twelve years of experience providing IT solutions to faculty, staff, and students in three local colleges in the Capital Region.
 Her prior experience in help-desk settings includes providing hands-on technical solutions for Windows and Mac, analyzing training needs, facilitating training seminars, writing documentation and creating/maintaining websites.
 Sara speaks Spanish fluently, originally from Nicaragua, and has been living in New York since 1982.